About Ski Pass Options in Tignes

-This pass will grant you access to 300km of piste, 115 runs, 94 ski lifts and 2 glaciers and for Tignes & Val d'Isere Combined ski passes of 6 days or more, you can also ski 1 day in the 3 Valleys and 1 day in the Paradiski during the duration of your pass.
-2 to 15 day passes give one free access to Oxygen swimming pool in Val d'Isere or access to the Lagon swimming pool in Tignes, and loan of ice skates (depending on opening dates)
+The Tignes/Val d'Isere combined is the pass you should buy if you're looking to explore the whole 300km of piste in the Espace Killy area.
+2 to 15 day passes give one free access to Oxygen swimming pool in Val d'Isere or access to the Lagon swimming pool in Tignes, and loan of ice skates (depending on opening dates) .

 Access to the snowpark is included in any Tignes or Tignes & Val d'Isere Combined ski pass.
 With the Tignes & Val d'Isere Combined pass you also get to ride in the Val d'Isere snow park too.

 Also see: Snowparks in Tignes

 Eary and late season